Tuesday, 29 March 2011

 In the kitchen they are discussing the email and the rumour of what it all might have been about.

-“Oh, some girl got her bag snatched by some whack job,” said Dave from IT.
-“Apparently, the whack job took off in a black Holden.
+“Oh, some girl got her bag snatched by some whack job,” says Dave from IT.
+“Apparently, the whack job took off in a black Holden Commodore.
 That’s why they are asking for witnesses, to collaborate the story.”

-“I said Holden,” said Dave.
+“I said Holden,” says Dave.
 “But yes, I believe it was a Commodore.”

 “Oh, a Commodore.”